huggingface/blog/tf-serving.md

 ## How to deploy and use a saved model?

-Let’s see step by step how to deploy and use a sentiment classification BERT model.
+Let’s see step by step how to deploy and use a BERT model for sentiment classification.

 ### Step 1